Children and Youth with Special Health Needs (CYSHN)

 Care Coordination in Minnesota is an important function of the patient and family-centered medical home, and care teams can provide optimal coordination and integration of services needed by the child and family.
 Relationships between the health care provider, the care coordination team, and the patient and family facilitate effective information sharing, goal setting, care planning and follow-up support.

-Newborn & Child Follow-Up Program builds the capacity of systems that serve families of children and youth with special health needs who are identified through newborn screening.
+Newborn & Child Longitudinal Follow-Up builds the capacity of systems that serve families of children and youth with special health needs who are identified through newborn screening.

 Transition to Adult Health Care is the process of changing from a pediatric to an adult model of health care.
 Transition can be challenging, particularly for children and youth with special health needs.
 An effective transition process should ensure continuity of developmental and age-appropriate care.